2015 Application Window Opening Soon!

-Oregon is facing increasing water demand and increasingly scarce water supplies.
-To adequately meet Oregon’s diverse water demands now and into the future, Oregonians must use their water wisely and efficiently.
-That means looking more closely at innovative water conservation and reuse programs and environmentally sound storage projects that capture available water so it can be put to good use when needed.
+Oregon is facing increasing water needs and increasingly scarce water supplies.
+To adequately meet Oregon’s diverse water needs now and into the future, Oregonians must use their water wisely and efficiently.
+That means designing innovative water conservation, reuse, and storage projects that capture available water so it can be put to beneficial use when needed.

-Across the state, there are numerous potential water supply projects that are not pursued because of a lack of funds necessary to cover the up-front costs of feasibility studies and related analyses that must be completed before a project can begin.
+Potential water supply projects funds necessary to cover the up-front costs of feasibility studies and related analyses that must be completed before a project can begin.
 To meet this challenge, in 2008 the Oregon Legislature established the Water Conservation, Reuse and Storage Grant Program to be administered by Oregon Water Resources Department.

 |Eligible Project Elements Include:|